-Employees rely on you way more than you think.
+Employees rely on your IT department way more than you think.
 They wait for you to solve their problems so that they can get back to work.

-Here’s what most people expect from internal help desks:
+Here’s what functionality most people expect from internal help desks:

-No logging into websites with a confusing layout and buggy text input fields.
+No logging into websites with a confusing layout and buggy text input fields to log support tickets.
 Just an email.
 It’s on their phone.
 It’s on their laptop.
-Send an email—forget about it—go grab a coffee.
+Send an email with your support request—forget about it—go grab a coffee.

 Nobody likes to be dragged into conversations they don’t need.
-Employees do not want to be Cc’d on emails your teammates’ exchange to discuss the issue.
+Employees do not want to be Cc’d on emails your support staff exchange to discuss the issue.
 Let your team deal with the problem—and let the employee get back to work.

 Your employees will love it when their problems are solved within a reasonable time frame.
-You’d need a system that keeps your team on top of emails, and helps them resolve problems quickly.
+You’d need a system that helps you frame SLAs (Service Level Agreements) and keeps your IT support team on top of emails, and helps them resolve issues quickly.